executeautomation/ExecuteAutomation.Reqnroll.Dynamics/README.md

 - **Dynamic Object Creation**: Convert Reqnroll tables directly into dynamic objects for simplified testing and validation.
 - **Enhanced Table Manipulation**: Effortlessly transform vertical tables into horizontal tables for more intuitive data handling.
 - **Customizable Behavior**: Fine-tune how the library processes Reqnroll tables for your specific testing needs.
+- **Table Transformation Utilities**: Filter, project, and create nested objects from Reqnroll tables.
+- **Async Support**: Use asynchronous methods for better integration with modern testing frameworks.

 ---